 While the thousands of localized bail bond agencies are the most visible profiteers within the industry, a small number of insurance companies are essential in financially backing the industry.
 In a 2017 ACLU report, nine major insurance companies were identified as covering “the vast majority of the $14 billion in bond posted by the industry each year.''
 In most states and federally, bail bond agencies are legally required to insure their bonds in order to guarantee payment to the court as a last resort, necessitating insurance companies’ presence in the industry.

 Due to a growing public outcry about the questionable ethical nature of the industry, a number of states have enacted legislation banning or strictly limiting the practice of bail within their state.
-As of August 2019, Alaska, Illinois, Kentucky, Oregon, and Wisconsin have banned the practice of for-profit bail.
-Other states such as Colorado, Virginia, Delaware, West Virginia and Hawaii have limited the use of money bail for defendants.
+As of February 2020, some twenty states and many counties across the U.S. have either eliminated money bail altogether or have limited its use to violent or serious offenses.
+As a result, the bail industry has become less profitable.
+This, combined with unprecedented public pressure, has prompted several companies to exit the industry.

-On April 11, 2019, Tokio Marine Holdings, one of the largest bail bond insurance companies in the U.S., announced it would exit the industry and sell all of its subsidiary bail bond insurance companies to an “an undisclosed buyer” who is a “prominent player in the industry.”
-These subsidiary companies included American Contractors Indemnity Company, United States Surety, U.S. Specialty Insurance and Bail USA.
-Tokio Marine did not specify why it decided to leave the industry.
-The 2017 ACLU report represented Tokio Marine as the largest insurer in the bail bond industry.
+A month later, Tokio Marine Holdings, one of the largest bail bond insurance companies in the U.S., announced it would exit the industry and sell all of its subsidiary bail bond insurance companies to an “an undisclosed buyer” who is a “prominent player in the industry.”
+These subsidiary companies included American Contractors Indemnity Company, United States Surety, U.S. Specialty Insurance, and Bail USA.

 Lobbying by the Bail Industry

-The ABC has referred to ALEC as a “life preserver”.
+The American Bail Coalition has referred to ALEC as a “life preserver”.
 In 2016, the ABC Board Chair served as the ALEC Private Enterprise Advisory Council Chairman.
 Bail legislation drafted by ALEC has included expanding the range of crimes that require posting money bail, loosening regulations on bail bondsman and restricting pretrial alternatives to bail.
 Since ABC formed in 1992, the use of money bail has increased dramatically.
-Between 1990 and 2009, the percentage of pre-trial releases using for-profit bail have increased from 24% to 49% of all releases.
+Between 1990 and 2009, the number of pre-trial releases using for-profit bail has increased from 24 to 49 percent of all releases.

 Immigrant Bail Bonds